thecatfour/React-Maintenance-Tracking-System/README.md

 4. Once the install is finished, you should be able to run the app.

 ### How to run the application
 1. After completing installation, you should first run the following command to start the development environment.
-You need to be in the maintenance-tracking-system directory for this to run.
+You need to be in the *maintenance-tracking-system/* directory for this to run.
 ```bash
 $ cd .../React-Maintenance-Tracking-System/maintenance-tracking-system
 $ npm run dev